All blogs

 Unite America Statement On Initial Results Of Election Reform Ballot Initiatives

-Nation’s capitol adopts open primaries and 6.6M+ voters demand reform nationally, but political establishment succeeds in maintaining the status quo in a highly polarized environment
+Nation’s capital adopts open primaries and 6.6M+ voters demand reform nationally, but political establishment succeeds in maintaining the status quo in a highly polarized environment

 Ross Sherman